Des Moines Public Library Board of Trustees

 Mayor Frank Cownie appointed Wes Graham to the Des Moines Public Library’s Board of Trustees in September 2014.
 In accepting the appointment, Graham shared what a strong impact the library had on his own growth and education.
 He has “great memories of growing up here and going, seemingly every week, to the public library.”
 He looks forward to serving on the board and believes that “the public library system is extremely important to the cultural growth of a city like Des Moines.”

 A Des Moines native, Graham has a law degree from the University of Minnesota.
 After working for seven years with a law firm in Minneapolis, MN and watching his hometown grow and evolve, he decided to return to Des Moines.
-In November 2012, he began working at Graham, Ervanian, & Cacciatore, LLP where he specializes in commercial litigation, employment and real estate law.
-Graham currently serves as the president of the Roosevelt High School Foundation.
+Graham worked at Graham, Ervanian, & Cacciatore for six years.
+He currently works at Duncan Green Law Firm.